priyaavijay/priyaavijay/README.md

 ## **About me**

 <br>

 - A passionate Big Data Engineer and Developer
-- I have 4 years of experience as a Big Data engineer / Data Analyst working for Silicon Valley Bank
+- I have 4 years of experience as a Big Data Engineer / Data Analyst working for Silicon Valley Bank
-- I'm currently interning at EDP renewables North America as a Data analyst intern and learning spark and Azure.
+- I'm currently interning at EDP Renewables North America as a Data Analyst intern and learning Spark and Azure.
-- I’m currently open for a full time opportunity within the US, please check out my projects @ [https://priyaavijay.github.io/Portfolio/]
+- I’m currently open for a full-time opportunity within the US, please check out my projects @ [https://priyaavijay.github.io/Portfolio/]

 <br><br>